 But, let’s say you did not name a beneficiary to your life insurance application or policy, or the beneficiary is no longer alive; what would then happen to the life insurance proceeds upon your death?

 In these circumstances, your life insurance proceeds would go to your estate and then have to go through probate.
 The probate process is typically time-consuming and – worse yet – is not free.
 More on that below.

-Why should you designate a beneficiary to your life insurance policy?
+Why designate a beneficiary to your life insurance policy?

 We all want to make sure that when we die, our families are financially secure and that our loved ones receive the money from our life insurance policy without any delay or cost.
 By all accounts, this was your intention when you initially purchased your life insurance policy.